indimail/indimail-virtualdomains/.github/README-indimail.md

 -session   optional     pam_ck_connector.so
 ```

+# Maildir Quotas

+When mail is delivered to a virtual domain, vdelivermail delivers it to the users home directory. vdelivermail will enter the users Maildir and add up the sizes of all the files in these directories.
+If the size is greater than the quota set by the vadduser command, the email is bounced back to the sender.
+The quota for a user can be changed by using the [vmoduser](https://github.com/mbhangui/indimail-mta/wiki/vmoduser.1) command.

+For new users when they are created by the vadduser command, the default quota set is determinted by the compile HARD_QUOTA defition set by `./configure --enable-hardquota` option.
+You can override the the value set at configuration time by setting the environment variable HARD_QUOTA when running the vadduser command.
+IndiMail uses maildir++ format which uses [maildirquotas](https://github.com/mbhangui/indimail-mta/wiki/maildirquota.7).

 # Setting limits for your domain

 IndiMail comes with a program vlimit(1), which allows you to set global limits for your domain.
 Before using vlimit, you need to enable domain limits for a domain using vmoddomain(1).